 - If the automation tool does not offer core functionality such as managing automation assets, reporting, and tracking, and service automation – don’t waste your time.
 And don’t get into the “integration” trap.
 Core functionality should be native and easy to achieve in a simple manner.
 Breaking the core lifecycle of automation into multiple tools only brings inefficiencies.

 - Codeless automation tools can be challenging.
 Moving all the test logic into some invisible executable is not really helping the purpose.
-Tools that drive test logic from excel spreadsheet suffer from obvious shortcomings.
+Tools that drive test logic from excel spreadsheets suffer from obvious shortcomings.

-- Stay away from the tools that claim do everything under the sky.
+- Stay away from the tools that claim to do everything under the sky.
 For example, performance testing is better handled by a specialist tool.

 Capability assessment framework

 This framework will help you score on capabilities that are critical to making automation fast and sustainable.
 To start with just a simple Yes/No checklist could go a long way to ensure a 360° evaluation.
 The capabilities are divided into technical-functional, accessibility, adoption and the ROI to do benefit analysis.

 - Reusability / Modularity – Need of custom frameworks